 If we own your home and you rent it from us, you will need our permission in writing before carrying out any repairs or improvements yourself.
-Please contact your Housing Officer if you wish to do any repairs or make any improvements.
+Please contact your Tenancy Officer if you wish to do any repairs or make any improvements.

 If you own, or part own your home, you will have to pay either in part, or in full, for any repairs that we carry out.
 You may also need our permission before carrying out any repairs or home improvements yourself.